lingualdev/lingualdev.github.io/content/blog/i18n-check-end-to-end-testing-i18n.md

 As developers we are dealing with the actual codebase, source and target language locale files and maybe even with external translation management systems that also update locale files at some point in time.

+{{< tip >}}
-**From a developer perspective we want tooling that we can run at a given moment in time and get a quick understanding where we might have to apply changes before running into i18n related runtime errors.**
+From a developer perspective we want tooling that we can run at any given moment in time and get a quick understanding where we might have to apply changes before running into i18n related runtime errors.
+{{< /tip >}}

 ### Using checks for end to end testing translations